Quick Picks: Dog Cooling Vests

 - Scale back on the running and playing when temperatures soar.
 Vigorous activity will increase your dog’s body temperature, so ease back on the time spent playing fetch when it gets hot.

 - Take frequent breaks.
-Even if your dog normally walks for several miles during the cooler portions of the year, you’ll want to give him plenty of opportunities to rest in the shade and pant for a few minutes during summer walks.
+Even if your dog normally walks for several miles during the cooler portions of the year, you’ll want to give her plenty of opportunities to rest in the shade and pant for a few minutes during summer walks.
 Minimally, you should plan on taking a break every 15 minutes or so, but don’t be afraid to do so even more frequently if you think your dog needs it.

 - Apply canine sunscreen.
 If your dog is has light-colored fur or has thin fur, make sure to apply dog sunscreen when you’re out in the sunshine.
 That’s right, dogs can get sunburned too!